 2. Dachshunds can be ferocious.

 Don’t let their small size fool you; these dogs are fearless.
 They were bred to go after badgers, after all.
 They are easy to socialize because of their confident nature, and they often make good alert dogs as well.

 While most people know of the shorthaired Dachshund, many breeders also specialize in wire-coated Dachshunds and longhaired Dachshunds.
 Both of these types are purebred and recognized by kennel clubs.
 They’re just a bit less common.

 - Male Dachshund vs Female Dachshund: What’s the Difference?

 - 10 Best Dog Food for Dachshunds in 2022 – Reviews & Top Picks

 Dachshunds can make great dogs for those families with older children.
 They are known for their devoted and playful nature.
 Many will chase balls for hours on end.
 However, they will also chase just about anything else, so we don’t recommend them in homes with small pets, like cats.

 While they are small, that doesn’t necessarily mean they act like other small dogs.
 They are hounds through and through.
-They are extremely stubborn and enjoy following scent trails.
-Therefore, they cannot be trusted off-leash.
-You also can’t expect them to be great in any obedience competitions.
-They are smart enough to learn many commands, but they won’t necessarily listen to the person giving them.
+They are a bit stubborn and enjoy following scent trails.
+Therefore, it is best to keep them on a leash.

 Looking to mix up the traits of the Dachshund with another breed?
 Take a look at these possible mixes!